 Megan’s determination was so admirable and it’s great to see Virgin Atlantic foster a culture where anyone can directly approach the CEO, speak up and create lasting change.

 Elias Maalouf from Virgin Mobile in the Middle East and Africa won the Sustainability Award but sadly couldn’t make it on the night.
 His story is so inspiring, as he is working in a space I’m passionate about – eliminating plastic.
-In less than six months, Elias and his team removed single-use-plastics from all SIM packs and recharge cards - eliminating around 20 tons of plastic each year.
+In less than six months, Elias and his team removed single-use plastics from all SIM packs and recharge cards - eliminating around 20 tonnes of plastic each year.

 The winner of the Extraordinary Experience Award was Virgin Trains’ own superman, Damian Metcalfe - from the station team at Wigan.
 Damien is the kind of person who instantly brightens the room – or even a train station on a cold winter’s day.
 I was heartened to hear how Damien’s friendly face and endless empathy has prevented multiple suicides at the station.
 He makes an effort to sit down with people who look vulnerable and gets them the help they need.
 Damien truly personifies Virgin’s people-first approach to work and reminds us all that a little bit of kindness can go a really long way.

-I can also confirm that the event turned into quite the party, with trapeze artists, a Sink the Pink cabaret show, an immersive feast including micro fish fillets served on edible newspaper and vinegar mist and drinks such as ‘Toast Ale’ – beer brewed using surplus fresh bread!
-I didn’t get around to tasting it but by all accounts it sounded great.
+After the speeches, the event turned into quite the party with trapeze artists, a Sink the Pink cabaret show, an immersive feast including micro fish fillets served on edible newspaper and vinegar mist and drinks such as ‘Toast Ale’ – beer brewed using surplus fresh bread!
+I didn’t get around to tasting it but by all accounts it was delicious.

 It was such an honour to celebrate with so many amazing Virgin people from all over the world.
 Congratulations to all of the 2019 Stars and thank you to everyone in the Virgin Family who’s passion and people-first beliefs has made our brand what it is today.